emo-bon/semantic-uplifting-action/README.md

 - Template population settings, such as iteration rules and transformation parameters
 - Additional environment variables that affect the behavior of the uplifting process

-This file can be found either locally or within *-profile repositories, making it easy to adapt the workflow to specific data domains or projects.
+This file can be found either locally or within `./*-profile` repositories, making it easy to adapt the workflow to specific data domains or projects.

 **Templates:**
 Semantic uplifting templates are typically stored in the `./templates` folder of `./*-profile` repositories.
 These templates define how to map raw data values into structured RDF triples, using domain-specific ontologies or models.

 **Input Data:**
 Input data files (i.e. transformed logsheets) are usually located in the `/logsheets/transformed/` directory of the relevant `./observatory-*-crate` repositories.
 These files represent cleaned and pre-processed data, ready for semantic transformation.